evcatalyst/news-aggregator/README.md

 - Check API keys are valid and have proper permissions
 - Test health endpoint: `curl http://localhost:3000/health`

+#### ❌ Tabulator Date Formatting Issues
+**Fixed in latest version!** Date formatting is now handled natively in JavaScript.
+Luxon is no longer required.
+- If you still see date issues, check your browser cache and ensure you are running the latest code.
+- See the `formatDateSafe` utility in `frontend/src/utils/dateUtils.js` for details.

 ### 🐞 Debug Mode
 - Debug logging is enabled by default in development
 - Toggle debug in the frontend sidebar